By:

 Still deciding on your business structure?

-• How your business gets taxed?
+• Tax treatment - How your profits are taxed?

 Final thought